haydengarr11/movieReview/README.md

 - npx create-react-app and copy/paste the code in there for the correct loaders or there will be errors

-- this app is connected to a mongo db so, if you have mongodb and a select "connect to application", you will get a string and key to enter and save that in a .env file which then the app will create a DB for you in there
+- this app is connected to a mongo db so, if you have mongodb and a select "connect to application", you will get a connection string and have to enter your mongodb password.
+Save that in an .env file on the top level with the variable named CONNECTION= and after the "/" and before the "?", create your database name.
+For example, mine is /MovieDB?... which then the app made a collection named MovieDB

 - the other env variables include a JWT secret which can be made personally and the JWT_Lifetime which is the amount of time until the token expires and you'd have to login again